jamesravi/jamesravi.github.io/_posts/2021-08-22-thoughts-on-switching-to-linux.md

 [^10]:

      Note it’s not as black-and-white.
-Ubuntu realised this newer harder support problem and provides [a newer kernel via what they call the “Hardware Enablement Stack”](https://askubuntu.com/questions/248914/what-is-hardware-enablement-hwe) (and I guess you could try to drop one in yourself in any stable distro anyway) and newer software can be brought in on a stable distro via [backports](https://backports.debian.org/) or through new technologies such as [AppImages](https://appimage.org/), [FlatHub](https://flathub.org) and [Snaps](https://snapcraft.io/) ([although the last is controversial](https://www.reddit.com/r/Ubuntu/comments/gxmksf/linux_mint_dumps_ubuntu_snap/ft3hw80)).
+Ubuntu realised this newer hardware support problem and provides [a newer kernel via what they call the "Hardware Enablement Stack"](https://askubuntu.com/questions/248914/what-is-hardware-enablement-hwe) (and I guess you could try to drop one in yourself in any stable distro anyway) and newer software can be brought in on a stable distro via [backports](https://backports.debian.org/) or through new technologies such as [AppImages](https://appimage.org/), [FlatHub](https://flathub.org) and [Snaps](https://snapcraft.io/) ([although the last is controversial](https://www.reddit.com/r/linux/comments/j3ajnf/whats_wrong_with_snaps_why_so_many_people_hate_it)).

 [^11]:
      I know on most distros other DEs than the default can be installed later, but some distros will work with and look better with certain DEs (e.g. Cinnamon is heavily customised for Linux Mint), and switching will probably be inconvenient as configuration files that multiple DEs might share would interface with each other.